Debriefing: Efficacy and challenges

-So the question stands, do debriefings really work?
-Studies show that when done correctly, debriefs work; and teams that practice regular debriefing outperform teams who don't by about 25%.
-This is demonstrate how debriefing can put a team on the fast-track to practical and observed learning and ensure team effectiveness.
+Studies show that when done correctly, debriefs work; and teams that practice regular debriefing outperform teams who do not by about 25%.
+This demonstrates how debriefing can put a team on the fast-track to practical and observed learning and ensure team effectiveness.

 A meta-analysis was performed to determine whether there is a consistent improvement in team effectiveness using debriefing techniques.
 Meta-analysis are statistical researching technique that include data from findings of all prior studies and are considered to be more reliable than findings that are derived from a single study.
 This one fully supports the idea that debriefing is a key component of successful project team management.

 Debriefings are most effective when conducted interactively between the participants of the immersive activity and the assessment or observation personnel.
 Self-facilitated after action reviews (AAR) or debriefings are common in small unit and crew activities, and in a training context are shown to improve Knowledge, Skills, and Abilities (KSAs) significantly when conducted formally using pre-defined measures of performance derived from front-end analysis.
 Debriefing organization can be based on linear or non-linear (or a combination of both) organization of markers used for recall.
 Typically the structure will use: Temporal, Spatial, Objective, and/or Performance derived markers to bring focus to a specific activity.

 Teams in occupations and high-risk settings such as the healthcare field, emergency services like fire-fighting and policing, and military settings frequently use debriefing techniques for team learning and to avoid making costly mistakes.
 For example, in the health care field, it is important for a team of doctors to be high-performing in coming up with innovative solutions to health problems while maintaining the patients quality of life.
 Debriefings in the health care field are becoming increasingly popular and more widely used after claims of malpractice in emergency departments were reviewed and over 50 cases examined that showed how a high-performing team could have eliminated or mitigated major problems including death and impairments.

-Other examples of low-risk teams that can benefit from debriefing include: project teams, sports teams, production or manufacturing teams, and consultant teams.
+Several examples of low-risk teams that can benefit from debriefing include: project teams, sports teams, production or manufacturing teams, and consultant teams.